eleev/swift-design-patterns/Common Design Patterns/Structural/MulticastDelegation/MulticastDelegation.md

 }
 ```

 The extension adds support for custom operators for `add`, `remove` and `update` `APIs`.
-The implementation is straightforward yet greathly improves the usage of the same functions, especially when you have a lot of delegate management calls:
+The implementation is straightforward yet greatly improves the usage of the same functions, especially when you have a lot of delegate management calls:

 ```swift
 profileModel.delegates -= profileViewController